Dattaya/use-progressive-image/README.md

 Hook for progressive image loading, alternative to [react-progressive-image](https://www.npmjs.com/package/react-progressive-image).

- - No errors in SSR.
  - Supports `<img>` and `<picture>` with `<source>` elements.
- - If image is in browser's cache, `loading` will be immediatelly `false`.
+ - If image is in browser's cache, `loading` will be immediatelly `false` in Chrome, Firefox, and Edge.
+ - SSR: if it takes more time to load an image than to load, and parse js, and to initialize React, there might be a mismatch and loading would be `true` on the client when that happens.
+If you want to prevent that, set `ssr` to `true`.
+But this option does not work in development if you're using webpack, probably because webpack dev environment is a little bit magical.
  - Written in TypeScript.

 ## Install